dxw/playbook/playbook.md

   the impact it will have on the team and the project
 * **Request the holiday through BreatheHR**: we use BreatheHR to track who's off when so we can plan for it
+* **Add your holiday to your calendar**: if someone is trying to find out where you are or when you're available the first thing they'll check is your calendar

 We try very hard to make sure that all holiday requests are granted, irrespective of when they are made.
 But it's much easier for delivery managers